erinvdoyle/instatrip/README.md

 <details>
   <summary>TypeError:  Can only concatenate list to list (click)</summary>
 <img src="assets/documentation/bug3.png">
-<p>This was a carelessness error as I tried to concatenate the "options" list with "Style.NORMAL."
+<p>This was an error of carelessness as I tried to concatenate the "options" list with "Style.NORMAL."
 I removed the latter to solve the error</p>
 </details>

 <details>